 Being good isn't always enough.
 Being experienced isn't always enough.
 Even being referred isn't always enough — if the people around you can't explain why your work is different, why it matters now, and why the risk of waiting is higher than the risk of acting.

 Your book should help them do that.
 It should give language to the problem your clients feel but can't fully name.
 It should show how you think.
 It should make your value easier to repeat, defend and remember.
+And in a market where AI now drafts everyone's content, the leaders who win are the ones whose thinking is clear enough for people — and tools — to use without constant explanation.
 That is the work.